davidrichards/random_notebooks/README.md

 # random_notebooks

-iPython Notebooks I choose to share
+These are iPython Notebooks I choose to share.
+They are probably associated with blog articles that you can read at [davidrichards.github.io](http://davidrichards.github.io).